entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 32. Postmarginal plate: absent (0); present (1).

-> New character from Luo
+> New character from Luo.

 33. Preopercular sensory line on postmarginal plate: absent (0); present (1).

-> New character from Luo
+> New character from Luo.

 34. Branch of infraorbital canal diverging on lateral plate: absent (0); present (1).